BWNC-code/share-the-plate/README.md

 - Clone or download the repository files.

-- Create a virtual environment using `python -m venv venv`
+- Open in a development environment like Gitpod or Codeanywhere

-- Activate the virtual environment using `source venv/bin/activate`

 - Install the necessary packages using `pip install -r requirements.txt`